drvinceknight/Nashpy/paper.md

 Access to these algorithms is non trival, an example of this includes the modelling of healthcare decisions [@knight2017measuring] where a bespoke theoretic result was used to design a specific algorithm for the computation of equilibria.
-Easily accessibly software would make that research more straightforward as no new algorithm would need to be implemented.
+Accessible software would make that research more straightforward as no new algorithm would need to be implemented.

 The most mature piece of software available for the computation of equilibria is **Gambit** [@mckelvey2006gambit].
-Gambit includes a python wrapper to its core C functionality however is not currently portable for example Windows is not supported.
+Gambit has a Python wrapper to its core C functionality however is not currently portable.
+For example Windows is not supported.
 There does exist a web interface with a Gambit back
 end: [Game theory
 explorer](http://gte.csc.liv.ac.uk/index/index.html#document-documentation)
 however this is not practical for reproducible research.

-``Nashpy`` is a Python library with all dependencies being part of the standard scientific Python stack (numpy and scipy [@scipy]) thus it is portable.
-For example Windows support is regularly tested through a Windows continuous integration service (Appveyor).
+``Nashpy`` is a Python library with all dependencies being part of the standard scientific Python stack — NumPy and SciPy [@scipy] — thus it is portable.
+For example, Windows support is regularly tested through a Windows continuous integration service (Appveyor).

 ``Nashpy``
-currently implements 3 algorithms for the computation of equilibria (currently only for 2 player games) and is extensively documented, including theoretic reference material on the algorithms:
+currently implements 3 algorithms for the computation of equilibria (currently only for 2-player games) and is extensively documented, including theoretic reference material on the algorithms:
 [nashpy.readthedocs.io](http://nashpy.readthedocs.io/).
 Furthermore, the
 software is automatically tested using a combination of doc (this paper is also tested), unit, integration and property based tests with 100% coverage.

-There are potential limitations associated with Nashpy, these are due to the complexity of the algorithms themselves.
-For example, support enumeration enumerates all potential pairs of strategy.
-For $n\times n$ sized square matrices it has complexity of the order of $\mathcal{O}\left({2^n}^2\right)$.
+Potential limitations of Nashpy are due to the complexity of the algorithms themselves.
+For example, support enumeration enumerates all potential pairs of strategies.
+For $n\times n$ square matrices it has $\mathcal{O}\left({2^n}^2\right)$ complexity.
-All implementations provided in Nashpy ensure these effects are reduced: numpy [@scipy] provides C based implementations for vectorized performance.
+All implementations provided in Nashpy ensure these effects are reduced: NumPy [@scipy] provides C based implementations for vectorized performance.
-Furthermore, all algorithms are generators which ensures that not all equilibria must be found before one is returned.
-For example, below an 11 by 11 game is considered and timings computed are shown for relative comparison.
-Using the more efficient Lemke-Howson algorithm [@lemke1964equilibrium] an equilibrium is found approximately 3000 times faster.
+Furthermore, all algorithms are generators, which ensures that not all equilibria must be found before one is returned.
+For example, below, an 11-by-11 game is considered and timings are shown for relative comparison.
+Using the more efficient Lemke-Howson algorithm [@lemke1964equilibrium], an equilibrium is found approximately 3000 times faster.

 ```